ONSdigital/application-profile/README.md

 We are heavily reliant on dcat and dcterms to relate our statistical datasets, editions and versions together.
 Editions are the centre of our model, in brief:

-- We call our statistical publication series _Datasets_, although they are actually `dcat:DatasetSeries`.
+- We call our statistical publication series _Datasets_, which are typed `cogs:Dataset` which is a specialisation of `dcat:DatasetSeries`.
-- We call releases within these Datasets _Editions_, and they are dcat:inSeries of the `dcat:DatasetSeries` and are of type dcat:Dataset.
+- We call releases within these Datasets _Editions_, which are typed `cogs:Edition` which is a specialisation of `dcat:Dataset` and they are linked to `cogs:Dataset` using `cogs:inSeries`.
-- We call all versions within these Editions _Versions_, and they are the object of the Editions' `dcat:hasVersion` property and are of type `dcat:Dataset`.
+- We call all versions within these Editions _Versions_, which are typed `cogs:Versions` which is a specialisation of `dcat:Dataset` and they are the object of the Editions' `cogs:hasVersion` property.
-- Versions of data are provided as a _Distribution_, which is a `dcat:Distribution`, and can be of varying types, such as CSV, JSON, RDF, etc; however we are targetting JSON-LD with a CSVW context representing a qb:DataSet.
+- Versions of data are provided as a _Distribution_, which is a `dcat:Distribution`, and can be of varying types, such as CSV, JSON, RDF, etc; however our idealised data distribution is a JSON-LD with a CSVW context representing a qb:DataSet from the RDF Cube Vocabulary.

 We have also broken out the model into components which can be implemented in order to allow for progressive realisation of the model and benefit.